BEST Recipe for French Onion Soup

 Jump to:

-Why You'll Love This Classic French Onion Soup Recipe
+Why This is the Best French Onion Soup

 French Onion Soup is a timeless dish that transforms simple (and inexpensive!) ingredients into something truly special.
 Here’s what I love about this recipe: